oobabooga/text-generation-webui/README.md

   --threads THREADS                                    Number of threads to use.
   --threads-batch THREADS_BATCH                        Number of threads to use for batches/prompt processing.
   --numa                                               Activate NUMA task allocation for llama.cpp.
+  --parallel PARALLEL                                  Number of parallel request slots.
+The context size is divided equally among slots.
+For example, to have 4 slots with 8192 context each, set
+                                                       ctx_size to 32768.
+  --fit-target FIT_TARGET                              Target VRAM margin per device for auto GPU layers, comma-separated list of values in MiB.
+A single value is broadcast across all devices.
+                                                       Default: 1024.
   --extra-flags EXTRA_FLAGS                            Extra flags to pass to llama-server.
 Format: "flag1=value1,flag2,flag3=value3".
 Example: "override-tensor=exps=CPU"

 Transformers/Accelerate:
   --cpu                                                Use the CPU to generate text.
 Warning: Training on CPU is extremely slow.
   --cpu-memory CPU_MEMORY                              Maximum CPU memory in GiB.
 Use this for CPU offloading.
   --disk                                               If the model is too large for your GPU(s) and CPU combined, send the remaining layers to the disk.
   --disk-cache-dir DISK_CACHE_DIR                      Directory to save the disk cache to.
-Defaults to "user_data/cache".
   --load-in-8bit                                       Load the model with 8-bit precision (using bitsandbytes).
   --bf16                                               Load the model with bfloat16 precision.
 Requires NVIDIA Ampere GPU.
   --no-cache                                           Set use_cache to False while generating text.
 This reduces VRAM usage slightly, but it comes at a performance cost.